corpusAi-labs/corpus/README.md

 > Your personal knowledge base — save anything, find it later.

-Corpus (a.k.a. "mymind") is a full-stack personal knowledge management app.
+Corpus is a full-stack personal knowledge management app.
 Save links, notes, and images from anywhere on the web, and let AI organize them for you — so nothing you find ever gets lost again.